Foreign Language Exams

 - A preliminary sitting fee of $45.00 to be paid in Room 351, Graveley Hall, prior to scheduling, payable to ISU Testing, cash or check only, no credit cards.

-- A testing fee to be paid the day of the test, payable to CLEP by credit card/debit card, no cash.
+- A testing fee to be paid to College Board by credit card/debit card, no cash.
 Please contact the testing center for more information.

 - Approximate test time is two hours.